- Indoor bonsai

 In this article, we show the basic steps that have to be taken when repotting an Satsuki Azalea bonsai tree.

-Bonsai that have stood in a bonsai pot for a long time often have moss at the trunk base.
+Bonsai that have been in a bonsai pot for a long time often have moss on the trunk base.
 When repotting you can use the opportunity to remove it with a brush.
 At the same time, the root base is exposed to see if anything needs to be corrected.

 Stronger (no longer needed) roots are best removed with an bonsai cutter.
 The best way to do this is with a root cutter or bud forceps.